United States, Australian, and German Service Members Rally during Talisman Sabre 23

 |3

-This work, United States, Australian, and German Service Members Rally during Talisman Sabre 23 [Image 3 of 3], by SSG Jessica Elbouab, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, United States, Australian, and German Service Members Rally during Talisman Sabre 23, by SSG Jessica Elbouab, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT